Seattle Piano Lessons In The Comfort Of Your Home

 Should I buy a piano or a keyboard for piano lessons?

 A few things to consider when buying a piano include the cost, your home’s space, and how serious you are about taking piano lessons.
-Acoustic pianos tend to be more expensive and bigger, while digital keyboards are more light and compact and cost considerably less than acoustic pianos.
-For the beginning stages, you may opt for a good-quality keyboard.
-See our recommended digital keyboards.
-Once you progress in your lessons, learning on an acoustic piano is recommended.
+Acoustic pianos tend to be more expensive and bigger, while digital keyboards are lighter and compact and cost considerably less than acoustic pianos.

 Can parents sit in on piano lessons?

 Absolutely!
-We understand that children might be hesitant to go to piano lessons for the first few weeks, and we allow parents to sit in to observe and encourage them as they practice.
+We understand that children might be hesitant in going to piano lessons for the first few weeks, and we allow parents to sit in to observe and encourage them as they practice.

 Our National Locations